 Q4: Is a metal squeegee dangerous for my tiles?

 It can be.
 If you have expensive slate, marble, or porcelain floors, dropping a heavy stainless steel squeegee can cause chips or cracks.
-If you are clumsy in the morning, opt for a plastic or silicone-coated squeegee (like the GĂśTEWERK) to mitigate this risk.
+If you are clumsy in the morning, opt for a plastic or silicone-coated squeegee (like the GÜTEWERK) to mitigate this risk.
+Additionally, metal can scratch certain surfaces if grit gets trapped between the blade and surface.
+Always inspect the blade edge before use.

 Q5: How do I store a squeegee in a frameless shower?